My child's education

 - Use multi-sensory ways of teaching

-- Break information up into smaller 'chunks'
+- Break information and instructions into smaller 'chunks'

 In addition to reasonable adjustments in class, Access Arrangements in exams allow equality of access to assessment in education - they can help dyslexic candidates show what they know and can do without changing the demands of the assessment.
 Access Arrangements can include extra time, a scribe, a reader, assistive software or exam papers printed on coloured paper.
 For more information visit the Exam Access Arrangements webpage.